Skip to main content

 One of the most significant consequences is the impact on neural tissue.
 Both testosterone and estrogen have well-established neuroprotective properties.
 They support neuronal survival, promote synaptic plasticity, and modulate the brain’s inflammatory response.
 Chronic deprivation of these hormones, coupled with the neurotoxic effects of excess cortisol, contributes to a state of low-grade, chronic neuroinflammation.

 This is characterized by the activation of microglia, the brain’s resident immune cells, which in a chronically stressed state, can release pro-inflammatory cytokines.
-This inflammatory milieu can impair neurotransmission, reduce neurogenesis (the birth of new neurons), and contribute to the structural changes, such as hippocampal atrophy, observed in conditions of and HPG suppression.
+This inflammatory milieu can impair neurotransmission, reduce neurogenesis (the birth of new neurons), and contribute to the structural changes, such as hippocampal atrophy, observed in conditions of chronic stress and HPG suppression.

 Sustained HPG axis suppression creates a pathogenic state of glucocorticoid excess and gonadal hormone deficiency, driving neuroinflammation and accelerating cellular aging.